How often must I have an eye exam?

 - chronic headaches

 - the appearance of flashing lights or many floaters

 - eye fatigue

 - difficulty focusing

 Contact Lens Fitting

 Advances in technology have made contact lenses an accessible reality for many of us.
-Our team at Mega Vision Center, strives to meet all of your eye and vision care needs including contact lens fittings.
+Our team at Vision World, strives to meet all of your eye and vision care needs including contact lens fittings.
 After a comprehensive eye and vision evaluation, we will discuss the variety of contact lens options with you to select the type that best fits your vision needs and lifestyle.
 We want to find the lens that can provide you with the most comfortable vision in the long term.
 Once we have narrowed down the candidates to the best remaining option, we will send you home with your first trial pair.
 If you suffer from allergies, dry eye disease and/or frequent eye infections, speak with our team to determine whether contact lenses are right for you.

 What is glaucoma?

 Glaucoma is a disease that develops when the pressure inside the eye increases to the point where it presses against the optic nerve and causes permanent vision loss.
 Most people who have glaucoma have significantly increased intraocular pressure (IOP), but some people can develop glaucoma even with mild increases in IOP or even normal IOP.

 Glaucoma doesn’t cause any symptoms in its early stages, and for many people, the first indication they have the disease is when vision loss begins to occur.
 Because glaucoma causes no symptoms at first, having regular comprehensive eye exams is the best way to ensure the disease is caught early, when it’s most treatable.